NeunEinser/hunt-and-run/README.md

 Do anything you can think of to gain an advantage.
 This may include trapping the obsidian platform in the end with lava.
 Just have a water bucket selected in your toolbar and be ready to run, I guess :wink:.
 The game will fill a certain area above the obsidian platform with air whenerver a player goes through, so you will have a sort of grace period.
 Of course, you as a group can agree on any rules you seem fit.

-It is recommended to have the more experienced players join the Runners and The less so The Hunters.
+It is recommended to have the more experienced players join The Runners and the less experienced The Hunters.